Soviet Wire Recorder

 Turn the echoes of the past into the music of now

 Magnetic wire recorders went out of fashion after the advent of magnetic tape, surviving only in special operations such as flight recorders, space flight, or clandestine operations (wearing a wire denotes not the cable but the recorder).
-The particular model of recorder we modeled comes from East German Army stock – on the reels you could still hear traces of military operations.
+The particular model of recorder we modeled, the MN61, comes from East German Army stock – on the reels you could still hear traces of military operations.

 Who needs tape for lo-fi?
 This machine is taking the term “lo-fi” to an entirely new and haunting level.